thevivekpandey/bipartite-matching-challenge/README.md

 # Bipartite Graph Matching Challenge

 This document is in five parts:
-1. Description of the challenge
+- Description of the challenge
+  + Award
-2. Why solving this problem is important
+- Why solving this problem is important
-3. My attempts solving the problem (pre LLMs)
+- My attempts solving the problem (pre LLMs)
-4. LLM attempts at solving the problem
+- LLM attempts at solving the problem
-5. Suggestions for the sailors
+- Suggestions for the sailors

 ## Description of the challenge